 5. Have Vietnamese Coffee at a Cafe Apartment

-You can have great coffee all throughout Vietnam, but only in Ho Chi Minh City will you find these quirky and super cool apartment block cafes.
+Cafe culture is strong in Vietnam.
+You can have great coffee all throughout the country, but only in Ho Chi Minh City will you find these quirky and super cool apartment block cafes.

 Popularized by the Cafe Apartments on 42 Nguyen Hue Street, apartment block cafes are old and perhaps partially abandoned buildings that have been repurposed to house the most interesting cafes and boutiques.